abenikeb/abenikeb/README.md

 # Abenezer Kebede
 #### Software Developer

-I'm Abenzer from Addis Ababa, Ethiopia and I do content on Software Development.
+I'm Abenzer from Addis Ababa, and I do content on Software Development.
 I really enjoy learning languages and frameworks like React and Vue JS, as well as working in PHP.
 I also enjoy wireframing, UI, UX, and design in general.

 ## Skills and Experience
 * ⚛ React